Asanali Ashimov

-Asanali Ashimuly Ashimov (Асанәлі Әшімұлы Әшімов, born May 8, 1937) is a Soviet and Kazakh actor, stage and screen director, screenwriter, educator, professor of drama.
+Asanälı Äşımūly Äşımov (Асанәлі Әшімұлы Әшімов; 8 May 1937 – 21 December 2025) was a Soviet and Kazakh actor, stage and screen director, screenwriter, educator and professor of drama.

-Biography
+Early life and career

-Ashimov was born in Bayqadam (or, according to other sources, Zhayilma) settlement on May 8, 1937) Sarysu District, South Kazakhstan Region, Kazakh SSR.
+Ashimov was born in Bayqadam (or, according to other sources, Zhayilma) on 8 May 1937 Sarysu District, South Kazakhstan Region, Kazakh SSR.

 Having graduated from Kazakh National Academy of Arts in Almaty as a theater drama actor in 1961, Ashimov started his career in the movie industry at Kazakhfilm Studios.

 In 1963, he joined Auezov Kazakh Drama Theater in Almaty as an actor and later director.
 He also served as an Art Director at Auezov Theater.

 Ashimov's success and recognition as an actor stemmed from his performance in such movies as The End of the Ataman by Shaken Aimanov, Trans-Siberian Express, Who Are You Mr. Ka? and Kyz-Zhibek.

 Throughout his time at Auezov Theater, Ashimov was in 50 productions.

 Ashimov taught at Kazakh National Academy of Arts named after Zhurgenev where he received a professorship.

 He wrote the books Song of Mayra, Dedication, With Love Yours Asanali Ashimov.

+Personal life and death

+Ashimov had two children with Mayra Aimanova, his first wife of 35 years, a Kazakh opera singer.
+Mayra died in 1993, and both children both died in 1999.
+Sagi was also a Kazakh actor.